leg100/etok/README.md

   show          state           taint
   untaint       validate

-Stok Commands:
+etok Commands:
-  generate     Generate deployment resources sh           Run shell commands in workspace version      Print client version information workspace    Stok workspace management
+  generate     Generate deployment resources sh           Run shell commands in workspace version      Print client version information workspace    etok workspace management

 Flags:
-      --add_dir_header                   If true, adds the file directory to the header of the log messages --alsologtostderr                  log to standard error as well as files -h, --help                             help for stok
+      --add_dir_header                   If true, adds the file directory to the header of the log messages --alsologtostderr                  log to standard error as well as files -h, --help                             help for etok
       --log_backtrace_at traceLocation   when logging hits line file:N, emit a stack trace (default :0) --log_dir string                   If non-empty, write log files in this directory --log_file string                  If non-empty, use this log file